 We do not use derivative financial instruments to hedge exposures to cash flow or market risks.
 However, from 2008 to 2010, we issued warrants to purchase the Company's common stock in conjunction with various debt financing transactions.
 At the time of issuance, five of these warrants issued contained "down round," or price reset, features that are subject to classification as liabilities for financial statement purposes.
-These liabilities are measured at fair value, with the changes in fair value at the end of each period reflected as current period income or loss.
-Accordingly, changes to the market price per share of our common stock underlying these warrants with "down round," or price reset, features directly affect the fair value computations for these derivative financial instruments.
-The effect is that any increase in the market price per share of our common stock would also increase the related liability, which in turn would result in a current period loss.
+These liabilities were measured at fair value, with the changes in fair value at the end of each period reflected as current period income or loss.
+Accordingly, changes to the market price per share of our common stock underlying these warrants with "down round," or price reset, features directly affected the fair value computations for these derivative financial instruments.
+The effect was that any increase in the market price per share of our common stock would also increase the related liability, which in turn would result in a current period loss.
 Conversely, any decrease in the market price per share of our common stock would also decrease the related liability, which in turn would result in a current period gain.
-We use a binomial pricing model to compute the fair value of the liabilities associated with the outstanding warrants.
-In computing the fair value of the warrant liabilities at the end of each period, we use significant judgments with respect to the risk free interest rate, the volatility of our stock price, and the estimated life of the warrants.
-The effects of these judgments, if proven incorrect, could have a significant effect on our financial statements.
-The warrant liabilities are included in Accounts payable and accrued expenses on our consolidated balance sheets.
+We used a binomial pricing model to compute the fair value of the liabilities associated with the outstanding warrants.
+In computing the fair value of the warrant liabilities at the end of each period, we used significant judgments with respect to the risk free interest rate, the volatility of our stock price, and the estimated life of the warrants.
+The warrant liabilities were included in Accounts payable and accrued expenses on our consolidated balance sheets.
 On March 29, 2012 we agreed with the holders to amend three of the five warrants that contained the "down round" features, removing those specific price reset terms.
 On the date of the amendment, we valued each of the three warrants using a binomial pricing model as described above.
 The aggregate value of the three amended warrants of \$1.1 million was then reclassified from Accounts payable to Common Stock.
-On June 25, 2012 we agreed with the holder to amended one other warrant that contained the "down round" features, removing those specific price reset terms.
+On June 25, 2012 we agreed with the holder to amend one other warrant that contained the "down round" features, removing those specific price reset terms.
 The \$250,000 aggregate value of this amended warrant was reclassified from Accounts payable to Common stock on the date of the amendment.
 The fifth warrant with the "down round" feature was exercised on February 22, 2013.
 The \$583,000 intrinsic value of this warrant was reclassified from Accounts payable to Common stock on the date of the exercise.
-As of March 31, 2013 all five of the warrants issued that previously contained price reset features have either been amended or exercised and are no longer subject to quarterly valuations.
+As of June 30, 2013 all five of the warrants issued that previously contained price reset features have either been amended or exercised and are no longer subject to quarterly valuations.